-A: Entry fees for 2019 will range from $59 to $159 per driver depending on where/when the event takes place as well as when/how you register.
+A: Entry fees usually range from $55 to $150 per driver depending on where/when the event takes place as well as when/how you register.
 The low end of that range would be an off-season event at which you pre-register early for a discount and take a work assignment for a discount; the high end would be a peak season event entry with no work assignment via late at-track registration that morning.

 A: Definitely not, in fact the majority of participants are in stock(ish) street cars or track prepared cars that are often still street legal.
 Any kind of car, from Kia to Koenigsegg, is usually fine as long as it passes tech.
 You only directly compete on the results against similar cars – or similar drivers if you are a beginner – thanks to our classing system.

 A: Top speed is set by driver skill, course used that day, type of car, modifications to car, and more.
 With this series we focus on “the twisty bits” (i.e. multiple technical sets of corners per run) instead of long straightaways.
 That said, you can certainly go much faster at these than you ever could legally on a public street and/or at a regular autocross.
 Click here to watch our Youtube playlist of Trackcross in-car videos and see.

 A: We utilize our own basic classing system – explained when you register for one of these events – that separates cars into more than a dozen classes based on engine size, drivetrain configuration, modifications, level of competition preparation, tire choice, and driver experience level.
 We calculate championship points for each class in each series and award season trophies to the highest finishers in the classes with the most competition.